 - Wooden boxes

 - External ready-made boxes

 - Integrated bat boxes

 - Habibat bat box partnership scheme

-Wooden bat boxes are usually cubic or wedgeshaped, with a grooved ‘bat ladder’ and a narrow entrance slit at the bottom.
+Wooden bat boxes are usually cubic or retangular, with a grooved ‘bat ladder’ and a narrow entrance slit at the bottom.
 They can be nailed to trees or walls.

 Below are examples of the Kent bat box.
-Click here to see How to Make a Kent Bat Box.
+For printable instructions see bottom of page.

 Things to remember:

 • Make sure joints are well sealed and avoid large, loose-fitting front panels.

 • All timber used in bat boxes should be rough sawn (unplaned) and untreated from sustainable sources